 - Acceptance and Commitment therapy (ACT)

-Once you have been referred to the ME/CFS Clinical Health Psychology Service we will invite you to attend for a comprehensive assessment looking at all biological, psychological and social aspects.
+Once you have been referred to the ME/CFS Clinical Health Psychology Service we will invite you to attend for a thorough assessment looking at all biological, psychological and social aspects.
 This will usually be over two 50-minute sessions.
 After the assessment we will discuss further treatment options with you.

 The team offers an outpatient service Monday to Friday, and you will typically be offered (as a first step) a place on one of our group programmes which will take place here at Salford Royal.
 However, individual therapy can also be offered depending on an individual’s needs.

-We are located on the ground floor of the Clinical Sciences Building, with the entrance opposite A&E. You should receive a map with your appointment letter, which will include the location of our car parks.
+You can find us on the ground floor of the Clinical Sciences Building, with the entrance opposite A&E. You should receive a map with your appointment letter, which will include the location of our car parks.
 The most convenient car park for accessing the Clinical Sciences Building is the North car park.
 Please be mindful that there can be queues for parking at times, so allow plenty of time to get to your appointment.

 Use this link to access directions to Salford Royal.